georgeteo/elm-marketplace/README.md

 2. Category bar highlight will return to thumbnail view
 3. Add icons for left and right images if necessary -- DONE
 4. Search empty returns to homepage -- DONE
-5. Click logo returns to homepage
+5. Click logo returns to homepage -- DONE
+6. Mouse pointer icon from I to < on logo

 #### Non-critical